anbagam1999/web/about-us/donate.md

 Bank Name : IOB
 Branch : Sowcarpet Branch, Chennai - 600079.
 For Net Banking : IFSC Code - IOBA0000086

+# Bank Details - FOR INDIA ( Non-FCRA):
+MO/Cheque/DD to be drawn in the name of TERDOD
+SAVINGS BANK ACCOUNT No. 40221237952
+Bank Name : STATE BANK OF INDIA
+Branch : Edayanchavadi.
+For net banking : IFSC Code -SBIN0007595

 </section><section>